tardate/LittleCodingKata/README.md

-# 464 Little Coding Katas
+# 466 Little Coding Katas

-> Latest addition :sparkles: [Python Testing Cookbook](./books/python-testing-cookbook) - Book notes - Python Testing Cookbook, by Greg L. Turnquist.
-First published May 14, 2011.
+> Latest addition :sparkles: [Count Bits (C)](./c/count-bits) - Given a positive number n, count total bits needed to represent it (using C).

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about